 - Second, every year return of fund should be greater than equal to category average.

-Result : Expense ratio for Axis Long Term Equity is greater than Mirae Asset Tax Saver Fund (but less than 1).
-Axis yearly returns are almost have similar fashion as of Mirae, but Axis seven year average returns are better than Mirae and category.
+Result: Expense ratio for Axis Long Term Equity is greater than Mirae Asset Tax Saver Fund (but less than 1), but Axis year on year returns are impeccable and supersedes not only category average but also Mirae Asset Tax Saver.